 Once you have gathered all of your documentation together and have determined which type of Social Security benefits you will apply for, the process to submit an application does not take too long.
 The quickest way to apply is to do so online.
 You can do this through the official Social Security Administration website.

-To apply online:
+How to apply online:

-To apply by phone:
+How to apply by phone:

-To apply in person:
+How to apply in person: